-Pedestrian DB In-vehicle DB

-Simple Road fit Simple Road fit

-Pedestrian 2.61m 1.76m 8.29m 8.02m

-Vehicle 11.31m 11.22m 4.50m 4.21m
+Pedestrian 2.61m 1.76m 8.29m 8.02m Vehicle 11.31m 11.22m 4.50m 4.21m

 According to the obtained results, significant improvement can be achieved if the reference database is selected based on the user features.
 Moreover, switching on the road fitting function in the positioning application the average error distance can be decreased further.